Image1

 Improvement in Mood and Anxiety

 A study from the University of California examined 568 geriatric patients.
 Most found it extremely helpful, while 15% reported minimal or no help, and 15% did not respond.
 Users treating anxiety with THC-containing products were more inclined to vape flowers or consume edibles.
+People often buy CBD items here to treat anxiety, depression and stress.
+This solution usually comes in the form of droplets or oil.

 Stimulation of Appetite